Sunday School Lesson: An Angel Appears to Mary

 Ask:

-After everyone has had an opportunity to participate, say: When we choose to serve God, God can use us to do extraordinary things.
-As you look for ways to serve others this week, remember that God uses ordinary people.
-God used Mary, and God can use you!
+After everyone has had an opportunity to participate, say: When we choose to serve God, God can do extraordinary things in us and through us.
+As you look for ways to serve others this week, remember that God can work through you.

 Will You Risk It?
 Handout